 On-campus students experience a variety of teaching approaches including lectures, tutorials, workshops, laboratory classes, field trips, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.

-Our distance education study option is highly interactive and strives to promote collaboration and a sense of community.
+Our online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive a combination of podcast or video-linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.

-Please note: Distance education students attend compulsory residential workshops at Lismore campus for specific units that can include lectures, tutorials, laboratory classes and field trips.
+Please note: Students undertaking this course online attend compulsory residential workshops at Lismore campus for specific units that can include lectures, tutorials, laboratory classes and field trips.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.